dpstart/obsidian/%yunGraphTransformerNetworks2020.md

 An example of a metapath is the path AuthorPaperConference in a citation network.

 The approach uses [[GCN]] learning nodes representations.

+### Metapath generation

+1. Softly select two graph structures Q_1 and Q_2 from candidate adjacenty matrices.
+	1.
+2. Learn a new graph structure by the composition of two relations. (multiplication of the adjancency matrices.)